stsaxe/Dataset-and-Task-Group-Framework-for-Heterogenous-High-Density-IoT-Environments/README.md

 # Dataset-and-Task-Group-Framework-for-Heterogenous-High-Density-IoT-Environments

-This is the official repository of the paper "Dataset and Task Group Framework for Heterogenous High-Density IoT-Environments".
+This is the official repository for the paper "Dataset and Task Group Framework for Heterogenous High-Density IoT-Environments".

 This repository is structured as follows: